 Choose from a cheesy (but fun!) open-top double-decker bus tour, or walking tour, or splurge and hire a tour guide to give you a more personal experience.

-best guided tours in quebec city
+Best guided tours in Quebec City

 Planning a trip to Quebec City can be quite fun, and honestly, there is a chance you’ll want to travel sooner rather than later.
 From our vibrant festivals to our intriguing history and culture, scrumptious food and friendly locals, it is easy to see why you’re planning a trip to Quebec City (and perhaps other areas of the province as well).